fogleman/Minecraft/README.md

       --disable-save        Disables saving.
       --fast                Makes time progress faster then normal.
       --save-config         Saves the choices as the default config.
       -fullscreen           Runs the game in fullscreen.
 Press 'Q' to exit the game.
+      -nocompression        Enables compression for a smaller save file.
+      -gamemode GAMEMODE    Set the Gamemode for player.
+0 = Creative, 1 =
+                            Survival